rjfarmer/mesa-on-a-stick/README.md

 to start the MESA run.
 PGSTAR is enabled by default for all runs, though you may want to customize the pgstar inlist.
+There is also,

+./re photo_name

-There is also ./re photo_name to restart from a photo.
+to restart from a photo.

-In each folder is a sub-folder star-defaults (and binaries have both star_defaults and binary-defaults) which show the default inlist values, for parameters you do not set yourself.
-Editing these files will have no effect on the MESA run.
+In each folder is a sub-folder star-defaults (and binaries have both star-defaults and binary-defaults) which show the default inlist values, for parameters you do not set yourself.
+Editing these files has no effect on the MESA run.

 Binary stars can be handled the same way as single stars except replace